henrylevesque/AI_Assisted_Analysis_Tool/README.md

 # AI Assisted Analysis Tool

-This project is an open-source, locally run AI-assisted text analysis tool powered by Ollama.
-It now supports two distinct workflows:
+This project is an open-source, locally run AI-assisted text or image analysis tool powered by Ollama.
+It now supports three distinct workflows:

-## 1. Analysis Workflow
+## 1. Analysis Workflow - Text

 **Purpose:** Analyze any tabular data (Excel or CSV) using AI, not limited to abstracts.
 This workflow is flexible and user-friendly, allowing you to select which columns to analyze and how the results are reported.